containers/podman.io_old/_posts/2020-01-15-bioinformatics-with-rootless-podman.md

 [nbh23@colombo ~]$
 ```
 So we created a container to interact with, but how about creating a new image?
-I found that podman is very easy to interact with and created a Dockerfile.
+I found that Podman is very easy to interact with and created a Dockerfile.
 This is a list of commands in a text file that controls what gets installed.
-Create a new directory - in this case whatshap, to put the Dockerfile in:-
+Create a new directory - in this case whatshap, to put the Dockerfile in:
 ```
 [nbh23@colombo whatshap]$ cat Dockerfile
 FROM registry.access.redhat.com/ubi8/ubi